Frequently Asked Questions for current Students

 In case you’ve written an above-average thesis, your work can be published in Berlin Geographical Papers and/or Refubium.
 Apart from this, we’re happy to put your thesis on the website.
 There is also a broad variety of open access papers that are not connected to out institute, such as Transcience Journal and New Sociological Perspectives, for example.

-You can search for elective classes of your interest among all alternatives available at FU, Humbodt Universität (HU) and Technische Universität (TU).
-We strongly encourage you to check for other programs websites or ask your colleagues about their good previous experiences.
-You can visit all the classes you are considering joining in the first two weeks of lecture period.
-Once you choose the classes you want to attend, you must ask for its professor/lecturer for a spot.
-If it is possible for him/her/them to have you in class, you should attend the class as a regular student and ask the professor/lecturer to fill the Accreditation of Coursework form. in the end of the semester.
-Keep this document with you until you completed all credit points needed (15 ECTS) and present it to our department once you are done.
+You can search for elective modules of your interest among all alternatives available at FU, Humboldt Universität (HU) and Technische Universität (TU).
+We strongly encourage you to check other program websites or ask your colleagues about their good previous experiences.
+You can visit all the classes you are considering joining in the first two weeks of lecture period to get an idea of the course content and suitability.
+Once you choose the courses you want to attend, you must ask for its the respective professor/lecturer for a spot.
+If he/she/they agree to your participation, you should attend the course as a regular student and ask the professor/lecturer to issue you a certificate of successful course completion at the end of the semester.
+You must then fill out the Accreditation of Coursework form following your successful completion of the module at the end of the semester.
+Keep this document with you until you have completed all credit points needed for the interdisciplinary elective area (15 ECTS in total) and then present it to the examination board of our department once you are done.
 Credit points can also be registered before you complete all points for urgent reasons (studying abroad, internship, BAFöG).

-You can freely select any courses not offered by a geography department, as these electives are intended to be taken across different disciplines.
-You do not have to limit yourself to the FU and can also take courses at all other universities and colleges.
+You can freely select any modules not offered by a geography department, as these electives are intended to be taken across different disciplines.
+You do not have to limit yourself to the FU and can also take modules at all other universities and colleges; however, it is required that your elective modules are hosted by/belong to a study program at the Master’s level (no Bachelors modules can be accredited toward your M.Sc.).
+Modules offered within the BUA (Berlin University Alliance) programs can be recognized and accredited as interdisciplinary electives for your M.Sc.
 Unfortunately, language courses are not recognized.
 Nevertheless, these regulations should not prevent you from taking courses that interest you, even if you cannot receive academic credit.
 Courses that are not included in your overall grade can still be listed on your final diploma.

-1. If it is a course at the FU, you can contact Ms. Zech / Ms. Nardozza (pruefungsbuero@geo.fu-berlin.de) from the Examination Office so that they can manually enter the course you have taken into Campus Management.
+- If it is a course at the FU, you can contact Ms. Zech / Ms. Nardozza (geopruef@zedat.fu-berlin.de) from the Examination Office (German: Studien und Prüfungsbüro) so that they can manually enter the course you have taken into Campus Management.
 The lecturer of your elective module can then enter your grade or a "pass/fail" as per usual, after the course has been completed.

-2. Alternatively, you can also have a written certificate of achievement, the so-called "Leistungsnachweis", handed out on paper.
+- Alternatively, you can also have a written certificate of successful course completion, the so-called "Leistungsnachweis" or “Teilnahmebestätigung”, handed out on paper.
 Especially if you have taken a course outside the FU, this is the usual procedure.
-The certificate of achievement is usually issued by the faculty where you are taking your course.
+The certificate is usually issued by the faculty where you are taking your course.

 To accredit electives or courses completed abroad for the Master's programme, please use this form.
+TYou will hand in this form, once you have successfully completed all 15 interdisciplinary elective credits, together with your proof of successful course completion (see question above) to the examination board for our Master’s program.
+Please fill out one form only for all your completed modules!
 Toni Schmiz is the contact person for the Examination Board.
 For enquiries in this regard, please contact humangeoexam@geo.fu-berlin.de.

 Frequently Asked Questions on Semesters Abroad / Off